Medical Licentiate Society of Hong Kong: History

 The rigorous requirements to become an LMCHK doctor has given the group a common bond.
 With the growing size and diversity of LMCHK doctors post-1997, interest grew within the LMCHK community to meet up.
 To this end, there were periodic social events throughout the years from 1997 to 2016.
 The Licentiate Society traces its formation to 15 June 2017, when the doctors started a popular WhatsApp group and began meeting regularly.

 On this same day, 11 members of the LMCHK community held a happy hour social.
 The group continued to grow and hold regular meet-ups, dinners, and other events.
 In August 2019, the members outnumbered the WhatsApp limit of 256 people.
 To address the overflow, they formed additional groups.

 The quarterly events (and more) have been held continuously since June 2017.
 On 26 November 2019, the group incorporated as a nonprofit company limited by guarantee with the name Medical Licentiate Society of Hong Kong.
 On 9 June 2022, the organization moved to a new office location in Wan Chai in order to expand its administrative support.

-The Licentiate Society has LMCHK doctors from over 20 different licensing jurisdictions including (in order by relative numbers of doctors): UK, Mainland China, Australia, Ireland, USA, Canada, South Africa, Chinese Taipei, Singapore, Belgium, India, Korea, Nepal, Netherland-Antilles, New Zealand, Poland, Portugal, Russia, United Arab Emirates, and Venezuela.
+The Licentiate Society has LMCHK doctors from over 20 different licensing jurisdictions including (in order by relative numbers of doctors): UK, Mainland China, Australia, Ireland, USA, Canada, South Africa, Chinese Taipei, Singapore, Belgium, India, Korea, Nepal, Netherlands Antilles, New Zealand, Poland, Portugal, Russia, United Arab Emirates, and Venezuela.